GabPir/Speaker_Age_Estimation/README.md

 <br>

 To improve the predictive power of the regression pipeline, several new features were engineered from the audio samples.
 Feature scaling was applied to normalize duration-dependent attributes.
 A correlation analysis identified highly correlated features and in later stage models were tested with and without these features to assess their impact on performance.
-Principal Component Analysis (PCA) was used to reduce the feature space of specific groups of attributes while maintaining 90% of the variance.
+Principal Component Analysis (PCA) was used to reduce the feature space of specific groups of attributes while preserving 90% of the explained variance.

 <br>